gustavokuklinski/bit-rot/game/gdd/devlog.md

 ### Dev
 - [x] Create lootable containers on map
 - [x] Ajust dynamic 'Nearby' lootable containers
-- [] Nearby system shows itens on the floor
+- [x] Add the Wallet slot
+- [x] Create a player view 360 radius
 - [x] Ajust the walk controls: W/A goes fast, S/D goes slow
 - [x] Added scrool to messages
 - [x] Set the default open modals (Inventory and Nearby)
 - [x] Modals have default start alignment
 - [x] Modals have keybindings
+- [] Show the weapon on player hand when SHIFT is pressed
+- [] Nearby system shows itens on the floor
 - [] Append the important player messages to Messages modal ```display_message(game, "Replace print('messages')")```
-- [] Add the Wallet slot
-- [] Create a player view 360 radius
-- [] Make player spawn with backpack and wallet on slot
+- [] Make player spawn with wallet on slot
 - [] Add Saves for the current game
 - [] Build day/night system (with sleep)
 - [] Add player spawn choice and random spawn